 - Consciously think about the muscle in the front of your throat and making sure they are being activated.
 You may not feel it at first but learn to notice it.

-5. Chin Tucks
+5. Chin tucks

-To perform this simple, yet effective stretch, start with your hands on either side of a doorway.
+- Start with your hands on either side of a doorway.

-Lunge forward until you feel a stretch across the chest and shoulders.
+- Lunge forward until you feel a stretch across the chest and shoulders.

-Repeat this exercise 3 times.
+- Repeat this exercise 3 times.

 If your pecs are particularly tight you may also need to release the pecs using self-massage.